Geely LC: Cuba

 In Cuba, the LC is commonly used as a rental vehicle but also sold to private owners as a Geely Panda.

 Argentina

-The LC is sold in Argentina since 2016.
+The LC was sold in Argentina from 2016 to 2018.

 Yulu EV2

-The Yulu (裕路) EV2 is an electric micro car based on the rebadged and restyled body of the Geely LC.
+The Yulu (裕路) EV2 is an electric microcar based on the rebadged and restyled body of the Geely LC.
 The Yulu EV2 was launched on October 18, 2017, and is the result of the Yulon-Geely tie-up in Taiwan.
 The Yulu EV2 is closely related to the Tobe-M'car and was produced by Dongfeng Yulon exclusively for the Mainland China market.
-The Yulu EV2 is equipped with a 21.9 kWh battery capable of delivering an NEDC range of 150 km (94 miles).
-The Yulu EV2 has a maximum power output of 36 hp and 140 N.m (103.3 lb.ft) of torque.
-The top speed is 100 km/h (63 mph).
+The Yulu EV2 is equipped with a 21.9 kWh battery capable of delivering an NEDC range of 150 km.
+The Yulu EV2 has a maximum power output of 36 hp and 140 Nm of torque.
+The top speed is 100 km/h.
 Production ceased in 2018.